-Is our water system meeting other rules that govern our operations?
 The State and EPA require us to test our water on a regular basis to ensure its safety.
-We have met all the monitoring and reporting requirements for 2018.
-For more information about your water, additional copies of this report, the contents of this report or to participate on issues that affect your water quality, contact Aaron D. Potter, Director, Department of Public Services (certified operator D-1, S-1) at 248-698-3300 ext.
-166.
+For more information about your water, additional copies of this report, the contents of this report or to participate on issues that affect your water quality, contact Aaron D. Potter, Director, Department of Public Services (certified operator D-1, S-1) at 248-698-7700 or visit our website at www.whitelaketwp.com/water.